 - FPAS feel that the opportunity to mediate should be offered to all families that we work with.

 - The principles of Mediation are that it is:

 - Confidential (except for child protection and safety issues);

 - Any person can request Mediation, referrals can accepted through different channels; mainly self-referral, professional agency, Advocate or by the Court;

 - Mediation can be used in different ways.

 How will mediation work?

-Should mediation appear to be suitable you will then be contacted to arrange the sessions with you and the other party.
-Mediation takes place through joint meetings with the help of trained, impartial professionals.
-The mediators are there to help the participants to have a conversation about the issues that need to be resolved.
+- Should mediation appear to be suitable, the Mediators will help the participants to have a conversation about the issues that need to be resolved.
 Any decisions made will be made freely without pressure.
 If one party feels unable to be in the same room as the other we can offer shuttle mediation (where two rooms are used and the mediator moves from one client to other without any joint sessions)

-If you would like to request a referral from please contact 743700 or email email@example.com
+- If you would like to request a referral form please contact 743700 or email email@example.com

 Children First Course